cynthiajteo/fitspo/README.md

 # FITSPOGRAM

-## Introduction - INSPO FOR FITSPO
+## Introduction - Inspo for Fitspo

 Fitspogram aims to: